 Given my fascination with spirits, I kept asking myself how can we still get to know this endangered species that represent the oldest vision of humanity?
 Given my fascination with spirits, I kept asking myself how can we still get to know this endangered species that represent the oldest vision of humanity?
 At best, they are considered as revenants who cavort in virtual reality, in comics, in painting, and on stage, because they embody that yearning to make contact with the beyond.

 Millions and millions of kilometers of yarn are unwound unremittingly from bobbins worldwide – in the myriad textile and sewing factories on this earth.
 Mechanically speaking, bobbins perform an almost endless pirouette.
 The human body follows exactly the same principle.

 Theaters like to be the good guys in three ways: Good for the citizen.
 Good for culture.
 And good for the zeitgeist.
-Being good is part of the essence of theaters; they do not want to be accused of being racist or of not being really climate-neutral.
+Being good is part of the essence of theaters; they do not want to be accused of being racist.
 But does this fit the reality within the institution itself?
 The case of Raphael Hillebrand casts doubt on this.

 «tanz.dance» is a journalistic project, edited by Arnd Wesemann, longtime editor of the German magazine “tanz”.
-The project is independent of publishers which critically and with relish chronicles movement/s and change, thus the future of the arts – in well-researched reports with digital, bilingual storytelling by international authors.
+The project is independent of publishers in order to critically and with relish describe movement, thus change, thus the future in the arts – in well-researched reportages with digital, bilingual storytelling by international authors.

 «tanz.dance» derives income solely from the sale of the sequel of the story told.
 Different prices depend on the number of authors to be paid.
 Any income derived therefrom goes to the authors.
 We kindly ask you only share the link to the opening page.